rreinold/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 2. Setup on ClearBlade:
-- Before setting up the ClearBlade service, please ensure that you have successfully completed the Google Cloud Platform setup.
 - Open a Terminal on your Machine.
 - Create a new Directory and navigate to that Directory

+[//]: TODO-MissingSystemInstall

-- Go to the Platform and Open this System.
+- Go to the Platform Web Developer Console and select this System.
-- Create a new user with **username=*test@email.com*** and **password=*password***
+- Create a new user with **username=*test@clearblade.com*** and select a secure password
 - Use these credentials to open the portals.
 - Navigate to Edges on ClearBlade Platform and Install the *TrainingEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.

+[//]:Please-explicitly-list-edge-setup-here

 An Adapter is running on this edge which installs all the dependencies required for training the model.
 - Go to the portals and click on *TrainingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to train the model.
 - Once, the model is trained it is ready to be tested.